sajith-rahim/sign_pdf/README.md

 ```

 ## Creating a Test Certificate

+> For Legal/Official use, you should use a certificate from a trusted Certificate Authority (CA).

 If you do not have a digital certificate, you can generate a free, self-signed certificate for testing purposes.

 ### Option A: Windows (PowerShell)